 There is a well-equipped bathhouse with private showers, toiletries, hairdryers, and lockers, and there is a cafe on site for beverages, lunch, and dinner.

-Price: $32 per person for a 2.5 hour time slot.
+Price: $36 – $48 per person (depending on time and day of the week) for a 3-hour time slot.
 Make sure to book online in advance.
+All day soaking passes from $100.

 Accommodation Nearby: Stay at the Hotel Denver or Starlight Lodge.
 For vacation rentals, stay at Casa Del Sol, or this modern one-bedroom in downtown Glenwood Springs.